Skip to main content

 (cities/counties/school districts)

-State and local tax collections: Total tax revenues up 3.1% as of 1Q24 versus 1Q23.
+State and local tax collections: Total tax revenues up 7.2% as of 2Q24 versus 2Q23.
 Credit quality expected to remain stable despite revenue and economic slowdown in 2024.
-Tax collections well ahead of pre-pandemic levels (+28% over 2019) and nearly all states saw FY23 revenues come in over budget.
-Balance sheets and liquidity remain strong.
+Tax collections well ahead of pre-pandemic levels (+28% over 2019) and most states saw FY24 revenues come in aligned with budget.
+Balance sheets and liquidity remain strong and reserves are projectd to strengthen in FY24 and FY25.
 Positive Budget stability should temper tax increases.

-Higher education Enrollment: Fall 2023 enrollment up 1.2%, but freshman enrollment down 3.6%.
+Higher education Enrollment: Fall 2024 enrollment grew 2.9% YOY though first year student enrollment declined 5.0% YOY.
 Higher ed sector historically resilient.
 Endowments provide a cushion against operating volatility.
 However, continued enrollment pressure will squeeze tuition dependent institutions that are not competitively positioned.
 Future student loan forgiveness policies at the federal level may bolster higher ed participation, but botched FAFSA form rollout unhelpful.
 Neutral School closures and consolidation of smaller regional schools expected to become more common.

 State funding: Total state support for higher education up 10.2% in FY24.